 You can see just how different the result can be while working from the same reference.

-Today’s version emphasizes the strong visual pattern of light and dark and the visual path of the interconnected white shapes that are varied in size and direction and emerge from the amalgam of middle shapes suggesting foliage and natural rhythms, evoking the feeling of excitement.
+Today’s version emphasizes the strong visual pattern of light and dark and the visual path of the interconnected white shapes that are varied in size and direction and emerge from the amalgam of middle-value shapes suggesting foliage and natural rhythms, evoking the feeling of excitement.

 I hope you enjoyed this new format with the complete process and more information as to my thinking process.
 Let me know in the comments down below.
 Also, please consider sharing this article on your favorite social sites.
 Thanks for reading.